zestydevy/dinosaur-planet/CONTRIBUTING.md

     - How splat splits code into different files also affects this part.
 You'll notice that for each folder under `asm/nonmatchings/` there is a counterpart C source file.
 3. Replace each `#pragma GLOBAL_ASM(...)` by decompiling the included assembly code into a C function.
 4. Recompile the ROM using IDO 5.3.
 If the recompiled ROM matches the original ROM, the function decompiled in step 3 is correct!
-    - Note: IDO (IRIS Development Option) is a set of compiler tools developed for the IRIX operating system and does not run natively on x86.
+    - Note: IDO (IRIS Development Option) is a set of compiler tools developed for the IRIX operating system and do not run natively on x86.
 This project uses a [recompiled version of each program](https://github.com/Emill/ido-static-recomp), which you can find under `tools/ido_recomp/`.

 ## Things to know before contributing